Medical Science (MEDS)

 Prereqs: Admission to University of Washington School of Medicine WWAMI Program

 This course familiarizes students with the basic pathophysiologic mechanisms leading to disturbances of red cell, white cell, and platelet production, as well as abnormalities of hemostasis presenting clinical problems.
 The musculoskeletal content will focus on clinical manifestations in the musculoskeletal system and pathophysiology of trauma, aging, infection, and inflammation.
-Graded P/F. (Spring only)
+Graded Pass/Fail.
+Typically Offered: Spring.

 Prereqs: Admission to the University of Washington School of Medicine WWAMI program